FINDING A THERAPIST

 School of Life

 I recently obtained certification as a Certified Anxiety Treatment Professional to ensure that my knowledge in the cognitive behavioral treatment of Anxiety Disorders is up-to-date.
-Throughout the years, I have also taken additional courses in the cognitive behavioral treatment of anxiety, mindfulness, and psychopharmacology to continue to be informed and inspired by experts in the field.
+Throughout the years, I have also taken additional courses including the cognitive behavioral treatment of anxiety, mindfulness, acceptance and commitment therapy, insomnia, and psychopharmacology to continue to be informed and inspired by experts in the field.
 The most notable shift has been in the deliberate incorporation of mindfulness techniques into cognitive behavioral therapy for anxiety disorders and in neurological understandings and explanations for anxiety.
 I also update my library regularly to keep myself informed of various self-help books to recommend to clients.

 My clinical experiences included training and working in: